 “Lion!”
-Jenny squealed and ran towards the lion but Daniel stopped her before she reached it.
+Jenny squealed and ran towards the lion but Daniel stopped her before she reached it and pulled her back.

 “No, that is my lion; he’s just come to life with magic.”

-The lion yawned, a big sharp tooth yawn and then slid down to the cave floor and put its big head on its big paws but its eyes were intently watching them.
+The lion yawned, a big sharp toothed yawn and then slid down to the cave floor and put its big head on its big paws but its eyes were intently watching them.

-“I don’t know but only she can make it go away.”
+“I don’t know but only she can make it go away,” Naia warned him.

-Daniel nodded, that was magic rule number ten, ‘The one that creates the magic is the only one who can cancel it’.
+That was magic rule number ten.
+‘The one who creates the magic is the only one who can cancel it’.

-He tried to reason with his sister, “Jenny you can’t take him on your pony, he’s too big…so unless you can wish him back into the ragged toy you love, you should send him home.”
+Daniel nodded; he had to try to reason with his sister.
+“Jenny you can’t take him on your pony he’s too big so unless you can wish him back into the ragged toy you love, you should wish him home.”

 “No!”
 Again both Daniel and Naia spoke together and again it was too late.

-The lion stretched and shook its massive mane and now on his back he’d spouted wings.
+The lion stretched and shook its massive mane and now on his back he’d sprouted wings.